facebookresearch/ParlAI/docs/source/tutorial_docker.md

 ```console
 docker run -it --gpus 0,3 ghcr.io/facebookresearch/parlai:latest bash
 ```
-For full furthure on setting other resources (CPU, memory, etc.) consult [Docker documentation](https://docs.docker.com/config/containers/resource_constraints/).
+For further details on setting other resources (CPU, memory, etc.) consult [Docker documentation](https://docs.docker.com/config/containers/resource_constraints/).

 ## Persisting the data
-Using the image as we did so far, does not persist anything that you do in the container: all you data and code changes will be lost the next time you run the image.
+Using the image as we did so far, does not persist anything that you do in the container: all your data and code changes will be lost the next time you run the image.
 In order to persist your environment, you can use Docker volumes.

 First create a Docker volume: `docker volume create parlai` will create a Docker volume called *parlai*.